BlueEagle12/MTA-SA---Eagle-Loader/README.md

 ## Usage

 1. [Download](https://github.com/BlueEagle12/MTA-SA---Eagle-Loader)
-2. Place the folder 'eagleMapProccessor' in your resources folder
+2. Place the folder 'eagleLoader' (or zip file if you download a release) in your resources folder.
 3. Start the resource
 4. Start maps that use the resource